jtallant/decks/vagrant/vagrant.md

 keys:
   - /Users/you/.ssh/id_rsa

+# Folders
+#
+# Any folder on your computer that you want to add to your vm should be mapped
+# to a location in your VM here.
+#
-# map: The path to the directory you keep your sites in
+# map: The path to the directory on your computer
-# to: The directory your sites will be synced to on the VM
+# to: The location you would like that directory to exist in on the VM.
 folders:
   - map: /Users/you/Sites
     to: /home/vagrant/Sites

+# Sites
+#
+# Sites in your VM that you would like to access.
+#
 # map: The domain you want to access the site at.
 This should also go in your hosts file.
-# to: The public directory of the app or site you are accessing at the domain name specifed in 'map'
+# to: The public directory of the site inside your VMe you are accessing at the domain name specifed in 'map'
+#
+# Remember that anything in "to" must actually exist in your VM.
+You get directories into your VM by adding them
+# to the "Folders" list above.
+If the site exists within a subdirectory of a directory you already mapped
+# in "Folders", then you don't need to map the subdirectory.
 sites:
   - map: homestead.app
     to: /home/vagrant/Sites/Laravel/public